 BNSF and BNSF Railway sponsor qualified 401(k) plans that cover substantially all employees and a non-qualified defined contribution plan that covers certain officers and other employees.
-The Company matches 50 percent of the first six percent of non-union employees' contributions and matches 25 percent on the first four percent of a limited number of union employees' contributions, which are subject to certain percentage limits of the employees' earnings, at each pay period.
-Non-union employees are eligible to receive an annual discretionary matching contribution of up to 30 percent of the first six percent of their contributions.
+The Company matched 50 percent of the first six percent of non-union employees' contributions and matched 25 percent on the first four percent of a limited number of union employees' contributions, which are subject to certain percentage limits of the employees' earnings, at each pay period.
+Non-union employees are also eligible to receive an annual discretionary matching contribution of up to 30 percent of the first six percent of their contributions.
 Employer contributions are subject to a five-year length of service vesting schedule.
-The Company's 401(k) matching expense was \$32 million, \$31 million, \$25 million and \$3 million during the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), respectively.
+The Company's 401(k) matching expense was \$34 million, \$32 million and \$31 million during the years ended December 31, 2013, 2012 and 2011, respectively.